Study on Trade Policy and Child Labour

 Legal brief on Human Rights and Environmental Due Diligence

 Description: This legal brief on Human Rights and Environmental Due Diligence was prepared by Claire Bright, Laura Íñigo Álvarez, Ana Duarte, Rafaela Oliveira, Sara Rentroia Pacheco and Benedita Sequeira on behalf of the NOVA BHRE.
 This project was prepared for the Instituto Marquês de Valle Flôr (IMVF) as part of the Pan-European campaign OurFood.OurFuture, implemented in Portugal by IMVF.
-The legal brief is available in English and in Portuguese.
+The legal brief is available in English, Portuguese and in Spanish.

 NOVA BHRE, Human Rights Due Diligence Legal Brief, Our Food.Our Future Project, March 2021.